tardate/LittleModelArt/projects/SciFiAndFantasy/TydiriumStrobe/Module/README.md

 ### For LED Power Supplies over 9V

-If the existing LED circuit is powered with over 9V, the module will need a seperate power, ideally 3-5V.
+If the existing LED circuit is powered with over 9V, the module will need a separate power, ideally 3-5V.

 The easiest way of doing this is to add a separate battery pack for the module.
 This will work fine, as long as the negative connections of the two power supplies and the module all share a common connection.